kamchatka-volcano/hypertextcpp/README.md

 </html>
 ```

-Now the tasks list can be output to stdout by itself like that:
+Now the tasks list can be output to stdout by itself like this:
 [`examples/03/todolist_printer.cpp`](examples/03/todolist_printer.cpp)
 ```cpp
     //...